 For example, consider how we view the teenage years.
 It is well known that adolescents are sometimes enticed to participate in risky behaviors.
 Certainly, if we allow the news media to influence how we understand the teenage years, it is easy to think we should focus our time, effort, and money on reducing drug use, alcohol consumption, gang violence, bullying, etc. And when teens fall prey to these undesirable influences, it is natural for adults to want to treat or more tightly control them.
 This has been our dominant approach toward youth development for many years.

-Research in psychology and the social sciences has reinforced this deficit reduction model, attempting to find better ways to treat and control undesirable behaviors in young people.
+Research in psychology and the social sciences has reinforced this deficit reduction paradigm, attempting to find better ways to treat and control undesirable behaviors in young people.
 In fact, 90% of the research on youth development over the past several decades has been focused on treatment of deficits.
 When we look through this lens, we ask questions like, “What kinds of anti-bullying campaigns work?” or “What are successful treatments for youth alcoholism?”
 Of course, these are important questions and we must continue to help teens with the challenges they face!
 But there is a second and often overlooked approach to youth development.

 The second approach embraces the insights of humanistic, developmental, and positive psychology, seeking to find better ways to foster mental health rather than merely correcting, curing, or treating teens for their maladaptive tendencies.
 This way of thinking seeks to understand, educate, and engage young people, including those from the most disadvantaged backgrounds, in productive activities that develop positive internal strengths like character, compassion, courage, imagination, curiosity, initiative, self-reflection, communication, and problem-solving.
 This approach is at the heart of a new field called Positive Youth Development.